Mark de Rond, University of Cambridge, UK (firstname.lastname@example.org)

-Exciting New Conference on Philosophy & Organization Studies
+Exciting New Colloquium on Philosophy & Organization Studies

 General process-oriented papers, theme-focused papers, as well as PDL papers and panel discussion proposals are invited.
 Each author may make up to 2 submissions.
-Interested participants must submit an extended abstract of about 1000 words for their proposed contribution by March 31, 2021 through our website
+Interested participants must submit an extended abstract of about 1000 words for their proposed contribution by January 31, 2022.
+The submission system will open on January 5, 2022,

 The submission should contain authors’ names, institutional affiliations, email and postal addresses, and indicate the Track for which the submission is made (General or Thematic) or whether the submission is intended for the PDL.